YuLiumt/Einstein-Toolkit/docs/ET/parameter.md

 ## Partial Differential Equation (PDE)

+### SummationByParts

+Thorn locate in `CactusNumerical/SummationByParts`

+#### Description

+Calculate first derivates of grid functions using ﬁnite difference stencils that satisfy summation by parts.

 ### CT_MultiLevel

 This thorn implements a multigrid solver for systems of elliptic partial differential equations.